damianhakert/damianhakert.github.io/source/posts/2016-09-14-announcing-gitlab-and-mesosphere.html.md

 **3. Utilize resources more efficiently**
 {: .panel-heading}
 <div class="panel-body">
 Let's say you have a pool of servers with Mesosphere you can easily set up clusters that can act as a shared computing resource.
-You can choose anyone of these servers to run your task, allowing you to maximize the capacity of each one.
+You can choose any one of these servers to run your task, allowing you to maximize the capacity of each one.
 </div>
 </div>